2Echoes/small_fish_gui/README.md

 Spot detection is performed via *big-fish* (published work) : https://github.com/fish-quant/big-fish

-Time stacks are not yet supported.
+Time stacks are not supported.

 ## What can you do with small fish ?